andrewrk/zig-general-purpose-allocator/README.md

 ## Roadmap

 * Scan all buckets when detecting leaks.
-* Make it support allocations larger than what fits in the small allocation buckets
 * Handle the case when realloc sized down and free would find another bucket.
 * Make allocations favor iterating forward over slots.
 Favor using new slots in the same memory page over reusing freed slots.